2018 Ford EcoBoost 400

-The 2018 Ford EcoBoost 400 was a Monster Energy NASCAR Cup Series race that was held on November 18, 2018, at Homestead-Miami Speedway in Homestead, Florida.
-Contested over 267 laps on the 1.5 mile (2.4 km) oval, it was the 36th and final race of the 2018 Monster Energy NASCAR Cup Series season, and the first Cup race following the death of David Pearson.
+The 2018 Ford EcoBoost 400 was a Monster Energy NASCAR Cup Series race that was held on November 18, 2018, at Homestead–Miami Speedway in Homestead, Florida.
+Contested over 267 laps on the 1.5 mile (2.4 km) oval, it was the 36th and final race of the 2018 Monster Energy NASCAR Cup Series season.
 Joey Logano won the race, claiming his first Cup Series championship.
-This was the final race for the Ford Fusion, as it was replaced in the 2019 season by the Mustang GT.
-This race was also the final start for Furniture Row Racing and BK Racing.

 Report

 Background

-Homestead-Miami Speedway, the track where the race was held.
+Homestead–Miami Speedway, the track where the race was held.

-Homestead-Miami Speedway is a motor racing track located in Homestead, Florida.
-The track, which has several configurations, has promoted several series of racing, including NASCAR, the Verizon IndyCar Series, the Grand-Am Rolex Sports Car Series and the Championship Cup Series.
+Homestead–Miami Speedway is a motorsport track located in Homestead, Florida.
+The track, which has several configurations, has promoted several series of racing, including NASCAR, the IndyCar Series, the Grand-Am Rolex Sports Car Series and the Championship Cup Series.

 From 2002 to 2019, Homestead–Miami Speedway hosted the final race of the season in all three of NASCAR's series: the Cup Series, the Xfinity Series, and the Camping World Truck Series.
 Ford Motor Company sponsored all three of the season-ending races, under the names Ford EcoBoost 400, Ford EcoBoost 300, and Ford EcoBoost 200, respectively.
 The weekend itself was marketed as Ford Championship Weekend.
 The Xfinity Series held its season-ending races at Homestead from 1995 until 2020, when it was moved to Phoenix Raceway, along with NASCAR's other two series.